Connect with us

 Pat Smullen repeated the front-running tactics he had adopted in the Irish as Covert Love held off the persistent challenge of Jazzi Top in the Prix de l’Opera.

-Covert Love was bustled to the front upon leaving the stalls by Smullen, but John Gosden's Jazzi Top and stablemate were always in close attendance.
+Covert Love was bustled to the front upon leaving the stalls by Smullen, but John Gosden’s Jazzi Top and stablemate Star Of Seville were always in close attendance.

 However, Jazzi Top could never get past the leader and Covert Love stuck on in spirited fashion to win by a head as last year’s winner We Are flashed home from last place to take third.

-Goldream, meanwhile, followed up his win in the 's Stand Stakes at by thwarting Rangali in the Abbaye.
+Goldream, meanwhile, followed up his win in the at Royal by thwarting Rangali in the Abbaye.

 Rangali had finished second in the race behind Move In Time last year and again had to settle for the runners-up position after briefly hitting the front.